Skip to main content

 The Lowcountry faces the state's most acute drain field challenges.
 Charleston County has faced lawsuits over failing septic systems near the coast, where high water tables and sea-level rise (10 inches since 1950, accelerating to 1 inch every 2 years) reduce the vertical separation between drain field trenches and groundwater.
 Replacement systems in coastal areas often require mounded or raised designs, adding significantly to cost.
 SC's warm climate allows year-round construction, but homeowners in flood-prone areas should coordinate repairs with seasonal water table fluctuations.
 Obtain at least two quotes from SC-licensed contractors and verify the proposed repair matches SCDES permit requirements before work begins.

 South Carolina requires licensing for septic system contractors and well drillers to protect public health and the environment.
 Licensed providers carry proper insurance, follow state regulations, and have demonstrated competency through testing and experience requirements.
-Choosing a licensed provider protects your investment and ensures work meets code.
+Every provider on this site is checked against state licensing records before being listed.

-Drain Field Repair in South Carolina — FAQ
+Drain Field Repair in South Carolina — common questions

 How much does drain field repair cost in South Carolina?

-Does South Carolina require a license for drain field repair?
+Do I need a licensed pro for drain field repair?